When to visit the vet?

 Prevention

 Feeding at ground level instead of from an elevated bowl can also reduce the risk.
-It is also recommended to consider the type of food and avoid rapidly digestible, easily fermentable carbohydrates, as these can contribute to gas formation in the stomach.
+It is also recommended to consider the type of food and avoid quickly digestible, easily fermentable carbohydrates, as these can contribute to gas formation in the stomach.

 Outlook on current research

-Another significant area of research is the improvement of surgical techniques for treating the disease.
+Another significant area of research is the improvement of surgical techniques for treating the condition.
 New minimally invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
 In medicine, invasive procedures can range from minimally invasive techniques to open surgery. procedures and improved surgical techniques are being tested to increase survival rates and shorten recovery time.
 PostoperativePostoperative refers to the time after a surgical operation.
-This phase includes recovery and the management of possible complications after the procedure. care protocols are also constantly being developed to minimize complications and promote recovery.
+This phase includes recovery and the management of possible complications after the procedure. care protocols are also constantly being refined to minimize complications and promote recovery.

 The role of stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and other environmental factors is also being intensively researched, as stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. is seen as a potential triggerA trigger is a stimulus that elicits a specific reaction or state.
-In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. for the disease.
-Behavioral researchers are working to understand the connection between stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., anxiety, and volvulus in order to develop preventive measures.
-Some studies are investigating the use of stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. for the condition.
+Behavioral scientists are working to understand the link between stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., anxiety, and volvulus to develop preventive measures.
+Some studies are examining the use of stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. management techniques and their effects on the risk of the disease.

 Innovations in imaging technology, such as the use of high-resolution ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. devices and magnetic resonance imaging, enable more precise diagnoses and better monitoring of at-risk dogs.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. devices and magnetic resonance imaging, allow for more precise diagnoses and better monitoring of at-risk dogs.
 These advances help to increase the chances of timely and successful treatment.

 Long-term epidemiological studies are being conducted to better understand the frequency and risk factors of the disease.
-These studies help to evaluate the effectiveness of preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies and to develop health policy recommendations aimed at reducing the incidenceIncidence refers to the number of new cases of a disease or condition that occur within a specific time period in a specific population group.
-It provides information about the risk of contracting the disease. of intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. torsions.
+These studies help evaluate the effectiveness of preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies and develop health policy recommendations aimed at reducing the incidenceIncidence refers to the number of new cases of a disease or condition that occur within a specific time period in a specific population group.
+It provides information about the risk of contracting the disease. of twisted bowels.

 Finally, research is also examining the role of the microbiota in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract of dogs.
 It is suspected that changes in the intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. flora could influence the risk of gastric dilatation.
-By analyzing the microbial composition, scientists are trying to develop new approaches to prevent and treat the disease.
+Intestinal diseases affect the small and/or large intestine. flora could influence the risk of gastric torsion.
+By analyzing the microbial composition, scientists are trying to develop new approaches for the preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and treatment of the disease.

 Frequently asked questions (FAQs)